 City Planning: The main tool for bringing economic development.
 JDA leads planning for the Jerusalem Municipality, ILA, and others in industrial, housing and unique projects with urban impact.

 Employment: Developing industry infrastructures and increasing job offers that are vital for Jerusalem’s growth and strength.
 JDA upgrades existing industrial areas and develops new ones and employment sectors where Jerusalem has a relative advantage.

 Business Incentives & Grants: JDA encourages entrepreneurs, companies and technological factories to move, set up and expand their businesses and enjoy a range of benefits and grants.
 Jerusalem is the only central Israeli city with Development Area A status, enjoying unique tax tracks and benefits.
 The government and JDA also award benefits as part of a designated government program for Jerusalem.

-Tourism – JDA strives to develop tourism as a central growth engine for Jerusalem and to maximize the economic potential of the sector and create new jobs.
+Tourism: JDA strives to develop tourism as a central growth engine for Jerusalem and to maximize the economic potential of the sector and create new jobs.
 The plan includes developing tourist infrastructure and tourism marketing “products” in the city.
-As part of these activities, JDA grants incentives to entrepreneurs and companies in the field of hotels and international conferences.
+As part of these activities, JDA grants incentives to local and global conferences.